 SEAC concludes on scientific opinions for two restriction proposals

-Public consultation on the SEAC draft opinion will be launched in December and the Committee is expected to adopt its final opinion in March 2013.
+Public consultation on the SEAC draft opinion on the restriction proposal for 1,4-dichlorobenzene will be launched in March and the Committee is expected to adopt its final opinion in June 2013.